top of page

 Secondary Domain

-Prerequisite: Cleric level 4
+Prerequisite: Cleric Level 4

 Your faith is multifaceted, allowing you to draw on holy rituals of a greater variety than some clerics.